White man arrested for hurling racial slurs at black GOP volunteer

 Partee said the three were not intimidating voters because they were so far away.
 But the retired detective feared something worse could have happened.

-“My experience with a lot of these nationalist groups is they will surveille a location for whatever nefarious activity they might want to do at the location in the future,” he said.
+“My experience with a lot of these nationalist groups is they will surveil a location for whatever nefarious activity they might want to do at the location in the future,” he said.

 Partee vowed to continue his GOP volunteer work and is still a supporter of President Trump.